Can Cristiano Ronaldo turn around Juventus' Champions League fortunes? - KESQ

 “There’s a real feeling that it’s moved further away than it was three years ago when Ronaldo first arrived, because the team’s not as experienced and as proven as it was before,” he says.

 Ronaldo, however, is still performing to a remarkably high level.
-Aged 35, he is still scoring — two in three European matches so far this season, and eight in five in Serie A. His is a star not on the wane.
+Aged 35, he is still scoring — four in four European matches so far this season, including two at the Nou Camp against Barcelona, and eight in five in Serie A. His is a star not on the wane.

 “Any team that has Ronaldo has got a chance to win the Champions League,” says Digby.